|Search Abstracts by Month and

 Commercial Egg Production

-8. Improve the methods and tools for diagnosis, prevention and control of mycoplasma.
+8. Improve the methods and tools for diagnosis, prevention an control of mycoplasma.

-9. Determine the causes, risk factors, epidemiology, prevention, and control of bacterial arthritis and osteomyelitis in breeders and broilers.
+11. Determine the pathogenesis, risk factors, prevention, and control of subcutaneous cellulitis ("IP", infectious or inflammatory process) in broilers.

 12. Determine the causes, risk factors, epidemiology, prevention and control of peritonitis in laying hens.